Series / Essay 12

 1. Respect autonomy: The user must choose to engage.

-2. Acknowledge limitations: The SI is not perfect.
+2. Acknowledge limitations: The AI remains imperfect.

 Conclusion: The Threshold Moment is a Gift, Not a Conquest